VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The second best selling game of all time is Jenga.
-Jenga is a Swahili word, meaning "to build."**
+- ⚡ Daily fun fact: **The windiest place in the world is Mount Washington, New Hampshire, USA.
+The highest wind was on April 12, 1934 when it reached 231 mph.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">